Thadkapally-Saikiran/Thadkapally-Saikiran/README.md

 ## 🚀 About Me
-I'm Recent Grad 2k23 with a Degree Bachelor of Technology in IT from CMR Engineer College - JNTUH from Hyderabad-India and also i am open to work in the fields Data Analyst, Software Engineer and Data Scientist.
+I'm Recent Grad 2k23 with a Degree Bachelor of Technology in IT from CMR Engineer College from Hyderabad-India and also i am open to work in the fields Data Analyst, Software Engineer and Data Scientist.

 ## 🔗 Links